-You can join in any time!
+You can join in our previous online sew-alongs at any time!
 Template Conversion Charts for the Farmer's Wife 1930s Sampler Quilt are on Marti's blog and will stay up for the duration or the sew-along! :)

 If you are participating in The Farmer's Wife 1930s Sampler Quilt hosted by Gnome Angel's blog in partnership with From Marti Michell, these are the tools Marti used to make her blocks for the quilt.
 Most of them are the same tools Marti used for the Jen Kingwell Long Time Gone Sew Along, which was also hosted by Marti and Gnome Angel, and info about making that quilt can still be found on those blogs.

 These template sets are used in the 1930s Farmer's Wife and Jen Kingwell's Long Time Gone quilts:

 Set A #8251

 And Set N #8956